28th September 2021

 How To Prepare For Your Botox Treatment

 Botox is one of the most popular facial aesthetic treatments around.
-It’s ideal for both men and women, suitable or most adults over 18, and has little in the way of side-effects and downtime.
+It’s ideal for both men and women, suitable for most adults over 18, and has little in the way of side effects and downtime.
 Here’s a bit more about the treatment, how to prepare for it, and what the process entails with Crescent Lodge, your friendly Clapham clinic.

 So, what is botox and how does it work?

 Botox – also known as anti-wrinkle treatment or anti-wrinkle injections – is a way to create a skin that appears smoother and more youthful.
 It works by ‘relaxing’ the muscles that create lines and wrinkles on your skin (often called ‘expressive muscles’, as they’re linked to your expressions).
 It’s completely safe in facial aesthetics and for specific medical treatments, too.

 Why should I have botox?

 Anti-wrinkle treatment can boost your appearance and your confidence.
 Our process involves a consultation to ensure it’s the right treatment for your needs, followed by the procedure itself, and then aftercare to help check you’re happy with your results and know-how to care for your skin afterwards.
 Anti-wrinkle injections need to be medically prescribed, so you can be assured they’re safe, effective and only given if suitable for you.